Russian strikes against Ukrainian infrastructure: 10 October

 On 10 October 2022, Russia attacked Ukraine with a wave of 84 cruise missiles and 24 suicide drones.
 Russian missiles struck 14 regions of Ukraine, with the capital Kyiv being the most targeted.
 Explosions were reported in Lviv, Ternopil and Zhytomyr in Western Ukraine; Dnipro and Kremenchuk in Central Ukraine; Zaporizhzhia in Southern Ukraine; and Kharkiv in Eastern Ukraine.
-The missiles targeted key energy infrastructure and military command facilities, but missiles also hit civilian areas, including a university and a children's playground in Kyiv.
+The missiles targeted key energy infrastructure and military command facilities, but missiles also hit civilian areas, including a university and a playground in Kyiv.
 Ukraine's Minister of Energy German Galushchenko said around 30% of the energy infrastructure in Ukraine had been damaged by the attacks.
 Ukrenergo reported that power supply interruptions in some cities and towns.

 Mayor of Kyiv Vitali Klitschko said there were several explosions in Shevchenkivskyi and Solomianskyi District.
 Advisor head of the Ministry of Internal Affairs, Anton Herashchenko, said one of the missile struck near the Monument to Mykhailo Hrushevsky.
 Around 8:18 am local time, a missile struck the Kyiv Glass Bridge.

 Explosions damaged Kyiv central railway station, but the station continued to operate.
 Subway trains stopped running and the underground tunnels of the Kyiv Metro became shelters for citizens.

 The strikes damaged Ukrainian cultural and educational buildings, including the Taras Shevchenko National University of Kyiv, the Khanenko Museum, Taras Shevchenko National Museum and several other museums.